 By promoting cell renewal, retinol also speeds up the turnover of cells and gets rid of dead skin.
 It reduces the appearance of fine lines and wrinkles, smoothens the skin, and promotes brightness.
 The overall effect is a

-If you want to introduce retinol into your routine, try a youth-reviving cream, like POND'S Age Miracle Anti-Aging Day Cream SPF 18.
+If you want to into your routine, try a youth-reviving cream, like POND'S Age Miracle Anti-Aging Day Cream SPF 18.
 However, note that using SPF is a must since retinol can make the skin sensitive to the sun.
 Since the AAD recommends at least an SPF 30, applying sunscreen over this product is still advisable.

 At night, you can use POND'S Age Miracle Anti-Aging Night Cream and wake up to fresh skin.
 It contains Retinol C and niacinamide to boost collagen production and leave skin bright and even-toned.